 Our analysis indicates that tree height has a stronger influence on drought response than does canopy position (Tables 1,4,5).
 This is consistent with, and reinforces, previous findings that biophysical constraints make it impossible for trees to efficiently transport water to great heights and simultaneously maintain strong resistance and resilience to drought-induced embolism [@olson_plant_2018; @couvreur_water_2018; @roskilly_conflicting_2019].
 However, this result must be interpreted with some caution, given that collinearity between the two variables (Fig. 2d) makes it impossible to confidently partition causality.
 Taller trees are more likely to be in dominant canopy positions (Fig. 2d) and, largely as a consequence of their position relative to others, face different microenvironments (Fig. 2a-b).
-Even under non-drought conditions, evaporative demand and maximum leaf temperatures increase with tree height [@smith_temperature_1977; @bretfeld_plant_2018; @kunert_revised_2017], and such conditions would incur extra stress during drought, when solar radiation tends to be higher and less water is available for evaporative cooling of the leaves.
+Even under non-drought conditions, evaporative demand and maximum leaf temperatures increase with tree height [@smith_temperature_1977; @bretfeld_plant_2018; @kunert_revised_2017], and such conditions would incur additional stress during drought, when solar radiation tends to be higher and less water is available for evaporative cooling of the leaves.
 However, some decoupling between height and canopy position is introduced by the configuration of neighboring trees (Fig. 2d) [@muller-landau_testing_2006], and height was an overall stronger predictor of drought response than crown position (Tables 1,4,5).

 Our analysis has the limitation that canopy positions were recorded in 2018, as opposed to the years of the droughts.
 However, because trees would generally advance towards more dominant positions as they grow and as neighbors die, changing canopy positions would bias against the acceptance of our hypothesis.
 The implication is that dominant crown positions did have a marginally negative influence on Rt, which makes sense in light of the vertical environmental gradients described above and agrees with previous studies showing greater drought sensitivity in more exposed trees [@suarez_factors_2004; @scharnweber_confessions_2019].
 It is safe to assume that currently suppressed trees have always been in the understory, and their relatively low Rt (after accounting for height effects) is real, perhaps as a result of competition (Sohn et al. 2016).
 The observed height-sensitivity of Rt, together with the lack of advantage to large stature in drier topographic positions, agrees with the concept that physiological limitations to transpiration under drought shift from soil water availability to the plant-atmosphere interface as forests age [@bretfeld_plant_2018], such that tall, dominant trees are the most sensitive in mature forests.
 Additional research comparing drought responses of young and old forest stands, along with short and tall isolated trees, would be valuable for more clearly disentangling the roles of tree height and crown exposure.